 Important: If you are attending the visit day with someone who has also been invited, please be aware that each person must purchase their own plane ticket and be reimbursed seperately.
 The name on receipts must match the name of the traveler being reimbursed.
 Using a credit card in your name to pay for these services will allow us to verify that you paid for it.
 If you must pay cash, please make sure the receipt clearly states this.
 Cash purchases are harder to verify and will delay reimbursement.
 We also advise against buying plane tickets with frequent flyer miles, which makes reimbursement difficult.

-Some visitors use their parentís credit cards.
+Some visitors use the credit card of a parent or other relative to purchase plane tickets.
 We advise against this.
-If you must do this, please include a letter from the parents explaining that the student will be responsible for reimbursing them.
+If you must do this, please include a letter from the cardholder explaining that the student will be responsible for reimbursing them.

 Travel Tip: Please be sure to have luggage tags on all your pieces of luggage and that the tags have your name on them.
 Some visitors borrow luggage for the visit day and leave the nametags of the lenders on.
 We advise against this.
 Borrowed pieces of luggage should have the name of the visitor on them, not the name of the lender.
 It is difficult to return lost luggage if the visitors' name is not on their luggage.
 Also, luggage lost in the airline sytem with no name or someone else's name might be permanently lost.